Back to eTextbook main page

 No, you cannot choose the format of textbook for the course.
 If your course is using the eTextbook, physical textbook will not be issued.

-The eTextbook for the course(s) which you are enrolled can be kept for 8 years (from the date you first accessed the eTextbook) in your VitalSource Bookshelf account.
-Complimentary eTextbooks, which are reference ebooks, can be kept for 1 year.
+The eTextbook for the course(s) which you are enrolled can be kept offline perpetually in your device’s VitalSource Bookshelf app.

 SUSS has always been committed to finding new ways to make learning more flexible and convenient for our students and instructors.
 The eTextbook is one such initiative.